MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/scheduled-performance-profiler-overview.md

 The **Activity Duration Threshold** is a threshold that allows for filtering out short-lived activities which would not be helpful when doing an analysis of the profiling results.
 The threshold refers to the duration of executed AL code.

+## Scheduled Profiling and Debugging

+While scheduled profiling is enabled for a session, it is not possible to attach the debugger to it.
+This includes launching with debugging, attaching to a session and snapshot debugging via Visual Studio Code.

 ## FAQ

 ### Is scheduled profiling enabled?